 After returning from Moscow to Kyiv, Mirimsky constantly communicates with Korovchenko.
 They are planning a joint business trip to occupied Crimea on April 16, 2014.

-As the audio suggests, the business trip to occupied Crimea occurs at the direction or with the knowledge of the “partner,” who is likely Portnov.
+As the audio suggests, the business trip to occupied Crimea occurs at the direction or with the knowledge of a “partner,” who is likely Portnov.
 Mirimsky, judging by the audio, will be in charge of the trip to occupied Crimea, and Korovchenko will oversee the resolution of certain issues.

 Lev Mirimsky: Have you already talked to your partners?